 Description: The City received local VSMP authority approval to administer the Construction General Permit effective July 1, 2014.
+The CGP is updated on a 5-year permit cycle with the most recent one providing coverage from July 1, 2019 through June 30, 2024.
+Starting July 1, 2024, the VSMP will be updated to the VESMP.
+Details and updates pertaining to VESMP will be included in subsequent updates of this Program Plan after July 1.
 All applicable construction sites must submit a stormwater pollution prevention plan (SWPPP) to the City for review and approval in order to secure coverage under the General VPDES Permit for Stormwater Discharges Associated with Construction Activities prior to final site plan release.
 The City has incorporated language into its plan review checklist, policies and procedures, and Environmental Management Ordinance (Sec.
 13-111) which requires applicable proposed land disturbing activities to secure coverage prior to commencing land-disturbance.

-Administration of the Erosion and Sediment Control Program and Part I.E..4.c of the permit requires the City to conduct inspections and have written inspection procedures, including an inspection schedule, of land-disturbing activities.
+Administration of the Erosion and Sediment Control Program (to become VESMP on July 1, 2024) and Part I.E..4.c of the permit requires the City to conduct inspections and have written inspection procedures, including an inspection schedule, of land-disturbing activities.
 T&ES-C&I inspectors perform other duties beyond E&SC inspections.
 The City's Progressive Compliance and Enforcement Strategy uses the fact that inspectors may visit a site up to two times daily to perform a whole list of duties as a way to provide added E&SC oversight.
 During these more frequent site visits, inspectors may provide verbal direction regarding E&SC and stormwater measures.
-This verbal direction is considered formal, but may not always be documented formally in an inspection report unless a required inspection and report is due, or if a major corrective action is required.
+This verbal direction is considered formal but may not always be documented formally in an inspection report unless a required inspection and report is due, or if a major corrective action is required.
 Due to this enhanced oversight, City inspectors provide continual direction which tends to keep a site in order and not create the need for enforcement action; however, any necessary enforcement action will be included in the associated annual report.